techramento/techramento.github.io/BYLAWS.md

 1. Unexpected Vacancies.

-    Vacancies in the board of directors due to resignation, death, or removal shall be filled by the board for the balance of the term of the director being replaced.
+    Vacancies in the board of directors due to resignation, death, or removal shall be appointed by a majority vote of the existing board of directors for the balance of the term of the director being replaced.

 ### 4.06 - Removal of Directors